sparisi/gym_gridworlds/README.md

 </p>

 Finally, you can have noisy observations by passing `observation_noise=0.2`.
-For default, coordinate, and binary observations: the float represents the probability that the position observed by the agent will be random.
+For default observations: the float represents the probability that the position observed by the agent will be random.
 For RGB observations: the float represents the probability that a pixel will be white noise, as shown below.